We Only Represent Clients In Michigan

 As the respondent—the one the petitioner is seeking protection from—it is important to read, and to understand, the order.
 Many restraining orders are initially temporary and last for 182 days.
 A court date for going before a judge at the end of the 182 days is usually set during the initial stages of the restraining order process.

-Paying attention to the details of the order and to scheduled court dates is crucial for not violating the terms and for not missing court.
-While receiving a PPO may upset you, it is important to remain calm when served with one.
-It is equally important to contact a Michigan criminal defense lawyer as soon as possible.
-An experienced restraining order lawyer can help you to better understand the order.
-They can also assist you with your upcoming court appearance.
+Paying attention to the details of the order and scheduled court dates is crucial to avoiding violations and ensuring you do not miss court.
+While receiving a PPO may be upsetting, it is important to remain calm when served with one.
+It is equally important to contact an Oakland County restraining order lawyer as soon as possible.
+An experienced lawyer can help you understand the order and assist with your upcoming court appearance.

 Criminal defense attorney in Michigan